swiftlang/swift-evolution/proposals/0302-concurrent-value-and-concurrent-closures.md

 ## Source Compatibility

 This is almost completely source compatible with existing code bases.
-The introduction of `Sendable`, `UnsafeSendable`, and `@sendable` functions are additive features that have no impact when not used and therefore do not affect existing code.
+The introduction of the `Sendable` marker protocol  and `@sendable` functions are additive features that have no impact when not used and therefore do not affect existing code.

 There are a few new restrictions that could cause source breakage in exotic cases: